Currently featured on XOmarriage.com. Read the full article at: https://xomarriage.com/articles/re-marriage-fears/

 I began to fear that every argument would lead to the dreaded words I had heard before: “I want a divorce.”Vanessa Martindale

 I never anticipated hearing the words “I want a divorce,” only nine months after I had said my “I do’s” in my first marriage.
 Words have a powerful way of permeating your mind with a direct connection to your heart; our words and thoughts are the faucets where the mind and heart sync up.
-The sting of divorce is powerful yet never overrides the power and redemption of Jesus, and with Him, all things are possible, even in remarriage.
+The sting of divorce is powerful yet never overrides the power and redemption of Jesus, and with Him, all things are possible, even in re-marriage fears.

 After Scott and I married and settled into our newly blended family life, we began to experience what many couples in remarriage experience, which can only be described as “growing pains .”
 Our growing pain season consisted of a lot of learning; for Scott, it was how to be married and parent for the first time in his life.
 For myself, it was learning how to do marriage right the second time around while trying to foster and support Scott in his new role as a stepfather.
 As the months rolled by and frustrations between us grew, and arguments ensued here and there, I began to fear that Scott would want to divorce me because of all the issues we were facing together in our marriage and blended family.
 Thoughts of “I brought too much mess and baggage into this marriage for him to handle,” “he didn’t sign up for this,” “if we can’t agree on anything now, how is this marriage ever going to work?”
 “Will he divorce me if I don’t change how things are going”?
 I began to fear that every argument would lead to the dreaded words I had heard before: “I want a divorce.”
 There was one day in our marriage that I remember so vividly.
 It was the day my fear of Scott leaving and divorcing me met a reality of what I can only describe as God’s grace and peace over the loud echoing words and thoughts of my heart and mind.